-On 20 July 2016 Hon Ian Hunter MLC, SA Minister for Sustainability, Environment and Conservation released the (PDF, 1.3MB).
+On 20 July 2016 Hon Ian Hunter MLC, SA Minister for Sustainability, Environment and Conservation released the South Australian Koala Conservation and Management Strategy (PDF, 1.3MB).
 The Strategy has been developed following considerable community and expert consultation.
 The Minister said that koalas are one of our most-loved native species.
 The completed strategy outlines the Government’s approach to koala conservation and management, sets goals and guides actions to:

 - safeguard the welfare of koalas in SA